Purchasing Life Insurance with a Pulmonary Embolism

 The rates below are for an applicant who has had more than one episode of pulmonary embolism, but no flare-ups within the last two years.
 The rates are for an applicant who is not currently taking any blood thinning medications like Plavix, Coumadin, Warfarin, or Heparin.

 Please note that these are best-case scenario rates for an applicant in overall good health.
 Feel free to call us to obtain an accurate quote based on your age and lifestyle.
 Our number is toll-free at 855-247-9555.
+You can also use the free quote form below to instantly compare quotes from dozens of providers.

 If you have had a pulmonary embolism in the past and are currently shopping for life insurance, your agent will need to ask you a few questions to match you with the right provider.
 Every life insurance company views pulmonary emboli differently, and some companies are a better fit for specific situations than others.